 - The Dubai courts did not have jurisdiction to deal with the original litigation

-- The English order was produced by a competent court using the laws of England and Wales
+- The foreign order was produced by a competent court using the applicable foreign laws

-- Both parties were given notice of the hearing and attended or were represented
+- Both parties were given notice of the hearing and attended or were duly represented

 - The order does not conflict with orders previously made by the Dubai courts, and the orders do not breach public order or morals